simonmichael/hledger/MANUAL.markdown

     1/31 ...

-##### Actual and effective dates
+##### Actual/effective dates

-Frequently, a real-life transaction has two (or more) dates of interest.
-For example, you might make a purchase on friday with a debit card, and it might clear (take effect in your bank account) on tuesday.
-It's sometimes useful to model this accurately, so that your hledger balances match reality.
-So, you can specify two dates for a transaction, the *actual* and *effective* date, separated by `=`.
-Eg:
+Real-life transactions sometimes have two (or more) dates of interest.
+For example, you might buy a movie ticket on friday with a debit or credit card, and the transaction might appear in your bank account on monday.

-    2010/2/19=2010/2/23 ...
+When you don't care about this, just record one date.
+When you do care, you can record two dates separated by `=`: the *actual date* on the left and the *effective date* on the right.
+Here's how hledger and ledger users use these terms:

+    ; The ticket purchase took EFFECT on friday 19th, ; but ACTUALly appeared in bank statement on monday 23rd.
+    ; The effective date is often the earlier one, but it goes on the right.
+    ;
+    ;  ACTUAL=EFFECTIVE
+    2010/2/23=2010/2/19 movie ticket
+      expenses:cinema        $10
+      assets:bank:checking  $-10

-Then you can use the `--effective` flag to prefer the effective (second) date, if any, in reports.
-This is useful for, eg, seeing a more accurate daily balance while reconciling a bank account.
+You can use the `--effective` flag to prefer the effective date in reports.
+This can be useful, eg, to adjust your transaction dates to match the ones in your bank statement for easier reconciling.

-So, what do *actual* and *effective* mean, exactly ?
-I always assumed that the actual date comes first, and is "the date you enacted the transaction", while the effective date comes second, and is optional, and is "the date the transaction took effect" (showed up in your bank balance).

-Unfortunately, this is the reverse of c++ ledger's interpretation (cf [differences](#other-differences)).
-However it's not *too* serious; just remember that hledger requires the first date; allows an optional second date which the `--effective` flag will select; and the meaning of "actual" and "effective" is up to you.

-The second date may omit the year if it is the same as the first's.
+The year may optionally be omitted in the second date.

+hledger does not allow separate dates for individual postings, unlike c++ ledger.

 ##### Smart dates